apt2tell/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To-Do-List
 In this project, I implemented the CRUD (create, read, update, delete) methods.
 This Todo app allows users to add, edit, delete and mark tasks completed by selecting the corresponding checkbox.
-The updated tasks list is stored in local storage.
+The updated task lists are stored in local storage.

 ![](https://github.com/Okechukwu-muokwugwo/ToDoList/blob/main/screenshot.PNG)